How To Cut Corrugated Roofing

 • Secure the polycarbonate sheet to prevent movement.

-• Measure and mark the sheet, then join the marks using a straight edge ruler.
+• Measure and mark the sheet, then join the marks using a straight-edge ruler.

 • Cut steadily along the line, maintaining control over the saw for a clean edge.